kkharji/sqlite.lua/README.md

   name = "text",
   age = "integer"
 }

 -- return the table schema or empty table if the table isn't created yet t:schema()

--- drop the old schema and table content an create new one with the following schema t:schema{
+-- DROP the old schema and TABLE CONTENT.
+Then create new empty table with the following schema.
+-- This behavior not desired, add ensure = true t:schema{
   id = {"integer", "not", "null"}, name = "text",
-}

--- don't even bother to read the schema if the table already exists, otherwise -- create it. safe to run multiple time t:schema{
+  -- ensure = true, If table already exists, then don't even bother reading the schema, otherwise -- create it. with ensure = true, t:schema{schema} is safe to run multiple times.
-  id = {"integer", "not", "null"}, name = "text", ensure = true
 }

 ```
 #### Table drop
 [Table drop]: #table-drop